 Trauma is misunderstood, misdiagnosed and often treated with unnecessary medication.
 Labels put people in a box.
 In my case, they left me in victim mode and unable to move on.
-I have lived for years without medication.
+I was told by a psychiatrist that I would be unable to live without medication and yet I have lived for years without.
 I choose to recognise my reactions to certain stimuli as normal trauma responses.

 I choose to view myself as ‘normal’ (whatever that means) because deep down I always knew that there was nothing wrong with me.
 I went along with it as I thought medication and treatment would release me from the anguish and pain.
 It didn’t.
 It didn’t work.
 It made it worse because I didn’t need it.
 I had to cope with added problems.
 Side effects numbed my emotions until I couldn’t feel anything at all.
 Anti-anxiety drugs stole precious chunks of my life.
 There are periods of time that are a blank.
 I don’t remember my daughter’s tenth birthday party, or my son’s last day at primary school.